FREQUENTLY ASKED QUESTIONS

 8. Are there any fees for using an Electronic Payment Card?

 There are no monthly fees for having an Electronic Payment Card but fees may apply to some services.
 Be sure to read the information in the paperwork sent with your card.
-Download the Electronic Payment Fee Disclosure document in English or Spanish for more information.

 Please note, ATM owners may charge an additional “convenience fee” for certain ATM transactions – a sign should be posted at the ATM to inform you of any additional fees.